 Tai Chi and Health

 While many aspects of life seem beyond control, we can influence our surroundings and by association our destiny in the buildings we occupy.
-New York City’s Central Park is a perfect example of tai ch’i – a yin oasis and respite in the heart of a yang vibrant and diverse metropolis.
+New York City’s Central Park is a perfect example of healthy tai chi – a yin oasis and respite in the heart of a yang vibrant and diverse metropolis.
 The ideal of urban planners and Feng Shui consultants alike, it provides an excellent overview of how a cohesive center can balance and positively influence all its surrounding areas.

 Wishing you good health and good chi,